yvonnersz/yvonnersz.github.io/_posts/2021-01-12-sass_syntactically_awesome_style_sheets.markdown

 ## Sass Basics

-As I begin my job search, there is one phrase that repeatedly comes up: Experience in Sass.
+As I begin my job search, there is one phrase that is repeatedly coming up: Experience in Sass.
 So what is Sass exactly?

 > Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.